 (2) The unpaid seller of goods, having a lien or right of retention thereon, does no lose his lien or right of retention by reason only that he has obtained judgment or decree for the price of the goods.

-Stoppage in transitu
+Division 3 — Stoppage in transitu

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 43. Right of stoppage in transitu

 Subject to the provisions of this Act, when the buyer of goods becomes insolvent, the unpaid seller who has parted with the possession of the goods has the right of stopping them in transitu, that is to say, he may resume possession of the goods as long as they are in course of transit, and may retain them until payment or tender of the price.